cbeust/kobalt/kobalt-incremental-tasks.md

 This class contains three fields:

 - A task closure, which is your effective task: `(Project) -> TaskResult`
-- An input checksum (`String`)
+- An input checksum (`String?`)
-- An output checksum (`String`)
+- An output checksum (`String?`)

 These checksums are numbers that each task calculates for their input and output.
-For example, the "compile" task calculates an MD5 checksum of all the source files.
+For example, the `"compile"` task calculates an MD5 checksum of all the source files.
 Similarly, the output checksum is for produced artifacts, e.g. checksum of `.class` files or `.jar` files, etc...

 Example of an incremental task: